Top Rated Family Law ATtorneys

 Annulment Process in Manhattan

-Just like in filing a divorce, individuals seeking an annulment in Manhattan need to adhere to the process of filing an annulment to avoid complications.
+Just like in filing for a divorce, individuals seeking an annulment in Manhattan need to adhere to the process of filing an annulment to avoid complications.

 Your attorney will work with you to arrange service of the annulment papers, whether that’s through a process server, the sheriff’s office, or another approved method.
 It’s crucial that service is completed correctly, as any errors or inaccuracies can lead to delays or complications in the annulment process.